Good design is seeing things in simple, fundamental relationships or in their essence. This leads to seeing materials with fresh eyes.

-Many people believe that good design is only possible with a lot of money.
-Magazines are full of elaborate interior design projects and installations.
-This is in part because furniture manufacturers and other interior goods manufacturers are the advertising money behind interior design magazines.
-Therefore, it’s no surprise that elaborate interiors are being featured.
+One more observation: Magazines are full of elaborate interior design projects and installations.
+This is in part because furniture manufacturers and other interior goods manufacturers are the advertising money behind the magazines.
+Therefore, it’s no surprise that time and again elaborate interiors are being featured.
 But it does not have to be that way.

 Good Design – Innovative Design

 Good design derives from a sensibility that relates objects to each other.
-Creative designers see forms and shapes in relationship to each other.
-They see new uses of materials.
-Imagination is the key driver.
-Imagination, not money is required.
-Imagination leads creators to look at materials with fresh eyes, which in turn leads to the use of materials in new and fresh ways.
+Creative designers see forms and shapes in such relationships.
+They also find new uses for materials.
+Imagination is the key driver, not money.
+Imagination leads creators to look at materials with fresh eyes.
 A good example of this dynamic is the plywood floor installation by SHG Living’s Modern Builds.